Voluntary disclosure help

 Types of income you need to tell us about

-If you're under investigation
+If you're already under investigation

 An investigation is a process where we seek more information, because we think a person or business has made an inaccurate declaration.
 The purpose of the investigation is to work out the correct tax.
 Routine enquiries into a tax return for example, where we might ask for a certificate as proof or request a breakdown of expenses, are not investigations.